AndreyChurkin/IntradayPowerAnalytics/trading/simple_examples/README.md

   <img src="plt_policy_visualisation_example.png"/>
 </p>
 The policy is interpretable.
 With empty inventory, the agent can only buy items or do nothing.
 This decision depends on the Ask price at a given time step.
 Then, with a non-empty inventory, there appears an area where selling is the optimal action.
 Such areas typically have high Bid prices and high Ask prices.
 This is consistent with the simple logic: if we can sell at a high price, we should better sell, especially when the Ask price is high and we cannot buy cheap.

+### FINAL NOTE:
+Note that this is a simplistic RL trading example developed for illustrative purposes.
+The agent's observation space [ask price, bid price, inventory] is made small intentionally for interpretability.
+The model can be further complexified to be applicable to realistic markets.